fiserra/cakesolutions_test/README.md

 ```

-Predicate `(= 0 0)` is evaluated first in `if` special form.
+For `if` special form, predicate `(= 0 0)` is evaluated first.
 Therefore we get:
  ```
   (if true
         0
        (p)))
   ```

- The consequent expression which equals to 0 of `if` special form is returned.
+The consequent expression which equals to `0` of `if` special form is returned.

 ## 1.6

 **What happens when Alyssa attempts to use this to compute square roots?
 Explain.**

-Interpreter will return ";Aborting!: maximum recursion depth exceeded".
+Interpreter will return _Aborting!: maximum recursion depth exceeded._
 Scheme interpreter uses applicative-order evaluation, so in case of

 ```